Tyler-Chi/Amazon_Review_EDA_Modeling/README.md

 # Amazon Reviewer Behavior Analysis and Prediction

 ## Overview:
-In this project, the objective is to analyze Amazon reviewer behavior, using a large dataset of Amazon reviews spanning from 1996 to 2018.
+The objective of this project is to analyze Amazon reviewer behavior, using a large dataset of Amazon reviews spanning from 1996 to 2018.
 The initial phases of this project revolved around map-reducing the Amazon reviews, in order to aggregate reviewer information.
-During the EDA stages, I mainly looked at how reviewer behavior changed, based on how active they were.
-In the later stages of this project, the main goal was to predict the average rating of a reviewer, given a 1-star review given by them.
+During the EDA stages, I mainly looked at how reviewer behavior changed based on how active they were.
+In the later stages of this project the main goal was to predict the average rating of a reviewer, given a 1-star review given by them.

 ## Motivation:
 Amazon products generally have uniqitous 4 and 5* reviews, and often times it is hard to know how good a product really is.
-Personally, I tend to look at the 1* reviews, to get a better understanding of what issues other customers had with the product.
-One thing I worry about though is that some users may just give 1* reviews across the board.
-I believe that 1* reviews from reviewers who generally give high ratings would be more informative, not only to potential consumers, but also retailers seeking to improve their product.
+I tend to look at the 1* reviews, to get a better understanding of what issues other customers had with the product.
+One thing I worry about though is that some users may just give low ratings across the board.
+I believe that 1* reviews from reviewers who generally give high ratings would be more informative than 1* reviews that come from generally negative reviewers.

 ## Data Source
 Thanks to Jianmo Ni, from UCSD, for making this dataset public.
 The dataset is comprised of all Amazon reviews, given between 1996 and 2018.
 Individual reviews have: a reviewId, title, body, and rating given, as well as some other columns which I did not use in this project.
 The original dataset can be found [here](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/).